market insights

-• Home prices held strong and remained relatively flat, despite a seasonal slowdown with inventory down 14% and days on the market up 21%.
+Home prices held strong and remained relatively flat, despite a seasonal slowdown with inventory down 14% and days on market up 21%

-• Still working through both sides of a market adjustment, the average list price held relatively flat while homes closed even more below the list price.
+Still working through both sides of a market adjustment, average list price held relatively flat while homes closed even more below list price

 No two people see a rainbow the same way.
-It has something to do with light refraction and viewing angles and an allotment of other scientific factors.
-The point is, that same wondrous rainbow you pause to observe, looks slightly different to the person standing right next to you… and to everyone else.
+It has something to do with light refraction and viewing angles and an allotment of other sciency factors.
+Point is, that same wondrous rainbow you pause to observe, looks slightly different to the person standing right next to you… and to everyone else.

 Apply that to anything and it will hold true, including the housing market.
 Your viewing angle is influenced by your personal situation and who you listen to.
 The challenge is disseminating the countless “sources” of information (and misinformation), which can be easy to get lost in.
 Forget the rainbow, you find yourself staring at the clouds.